Dani Alves: Sexual assault charges, conviction and acquittal

-On 20 January 2023, Alves was arrested by Spanish police and remanded in custody without bail on charges of sexual assault.
+On 20 January 2023, Alves was arrested by Catalan police and remanded in custody without bail on charges of sexual assault.
 The alleged assault occurred at a Barcelona nightclub on 30 December 2022.
 The complainant had filed an official complaint on 2 January 2023.
 El Periódico de Catalunya reported that the complainant alleged to police and in court that after a waiter led her to meet Alves at the nightclub's VIP area, Alves twice made her touch his penis against her will, then ordered her to follow him into the nightclub's bathroom, prevented her from leaving the bathroom, threw her onto the ground, slapped her, tried to force her to fellate him, put her against the sink, then moved her to the toilet, raped her and ejaculated.
 According to El Periódico, semen that matched Alves' DNA was collected from samples from inside the complainant's vagina, from her underwear, from her dress, and from the bathroom floor; the complainant was documented by a hospital to have suffered a knee injury consistent with her allegations; and investigators found seven fingerprints around the bathroom that matched the complainant's account of events, with the complainant giving her account without knowing that investigators had such evidence.

-Alves has given at least three different accounts of the incident.
+Alves has given at least five different accounts of the incident.
 El Periódico detailed three versions.
 In the first version, Alves told media outlet Antena 3 that he did not know the woman, and accused her of trying to become famous by making her allegation.
 He implied that he entered the bathroom not knowing that she was already inside using it, but this was contradicted by surveillance footage.
 After understanding that evidence had been collected against him and the above account was part of the evidence, Alves changed his story in court.
 In the second version, Alves admitted that he had entered the bathroom first before the woman, and that inside the bathroom, he had defecated in the toilet with the woman beside him, and nothing sexual occurred.
-When Alves was questioned on why the woman would remain in the small bathroom with him for 15 minutes doing nothing, on why his semen had been found on the bathroom floor, Alves changed his story again.
+When Alves was questioned on why the woman would remain in the small bathroom with him for 15 minutes doing nothing, or why his semen had been found on the bathroom floor, Alves changed his story again.
 In the third version, he said that the woman had performed fellatio on him in the bathroom.
-Separately, Antena 3 quoted journalist Carlos Quílez as saying that Alves has admitted penetrating the woman.
+On 17 April 2023, Alves testified in court to a different version of events, claiming that he had consensual sexual intercourse with the woman during the incident; Alves also said that he earlier denied the sexual activity because he wanted to save his marriage.
+By February 2023, at least eight witnesses provided testimony, and it was reported that the crime could receive prosecution through Spain's recently passed 2022 consensual sex law which expanded the legal definition of sexual assault in Spain.
+In his fifth version, which was detailed by El Periódico on 17 January 2024, Alves claimed he was severely impaired by alcohol consumption.